-GoDaddy Hosting Alternatives for Your Website
+GoDaddy Web Hosting Alternatives

 There has never been so many options for hosting a website or blog.
 And GoDaddy is possibly the most well-known brand in the website services industry.
 Although they began as a domain registrar, they have used their brand recognition and massive ad spend to become one of the largest hosting companies & website builder companies in the world.